-Visiting Japan is a truly immersive experience that goes beyond the ordinary.
-From the moment you step into this captivating country, your senses are awakened and your mind is ignited by a myriad of experiences.
-It is a place where I genuinely felt welcome and yet, as an introvert, comfortably left alone to engage on my own terms and immerse myself into the rich Japanese culture.
+Visiting Japan is an immersive experience that goes beyond the ordinary.
+The senses are awakened from the moment you step into this captivating country.
+Your mind is ignited by a myriad of experiences.
+I felt welcome and yet, as an introvert, left alone to comfortably engage on my own terms.

 My journey through Japan was a whirlwind of awe and wonder.
-Japanese culture is rich and diverse and one may need more time than I had to really dig deeper and understand it.
-The country is filled with a number of hidden treasures, just below the surface.
-Some of these treasures, were slightly uncovered as my journey progressed and brought up a number of valuable lessons and thought provoking questions.
-Here, I aim to share some the insights and thoughts I had from my time in Japan, offering you a glimpse into the rich tapestry of experiences offered by the ‘Land of the Rising Sun’.
+Japanese culture is rich and diverse and one may need more time than I had to dig deeper and understand it.
+The country is filled with many hidden treasures.
+Some of these treasures, were uncovered as my journey progressed.
+This brought up several valuable lessons and thought provoking questions.
+I hope this offers you a glimpse into the rich tapestry of experiences offered by the ‘Land of the Rising Sun’.

 1.Respecting others

-There is such a rich culture of respect, from the way people engage with those around them, whether it is family, friends, colleagues or strangers.
-One can feel seen and safe when they know that they are unlikely to be disrespected by the people they encounter.
-It was interesting to learn that although religion is an important part of Japanese culture, one’s practice is considered a matter of personal choice.
-This made me think a lot about how much better our world would be if we lived in harmony with different people, in spite of the different races, beliefs or backgrounds.
+Japan has a rich culture of respect.
+This is reflected in the way people engage with those around them, whether it is family, friends, colleagues or strangers.
+One is unlikely to be disrespected by the people they encounter.
+Our world be a better place if we lived in harmony with others.
+In spite of the different races, beliefs or backgrounds.

 2.Respecting your environment

-One cannot write a post about lessons from Japan without speaking about how clean the country is.
+Japan is one of the cleanest countries I have ever been to.
 People have to carry around bags, and take their rubbish home as there are hardly any public bins.
-Whether this is a public space or your home– respect it and keep it clean.
-Also realised how distracting dirty spaces can be, which can actually take away from enjoying the environment altogether.
+Whether this is a public space or their home it is respected and kept clean.
+It made me realise how distracting dirty spaces can be.
+How they can take away from one’s ability to enjoy the environment altogether.

 3.No one or nothing is perfect

-In a world where perfection often takes the spotlight, it is easy to forget that beneath the surface of any place or individual, there are inherent imperfections.
-Some of these imperfections arise from price that had to be paid in the pursuit of excellence, which may give the perception of perfection.
-When you give time and attention to anything, it means that time and attention is not assigned to something else.
+In a world where perfection often takes the spotlight.
+It is easy to forget the inherent imperfections beneath the surface.
+Some of these imperfections arise from the price paid in the pursuit of excellence.
+When time and attention is given to anything, it means a deficit in another area.

 4.Questioning the deconstruction of body image.